-This is a continuation of the previous post where we have tried to run a servo using arduino motor shield.
+This is a continuation of the previous post where we have tried to run a servo using an Arduino motor shield.
 This was a simple task to do with the Arduino Servo library.
-Today we are going to push things a bit forward and drive DC motor using the same motor shield.
-This motor shield is capable of running small DC motors that require less than 0.6A of current and operating voltage is less than 25V.
-In my drawer, I found a small 12V motor which will fit for this demo.
+Today we will push things a bit forward and drive the DC motor using the same motor shield.
+This motor shield can run small DC motors that require less than 0.6A of current and operating voltage is less than 25V.
+In my drawer, I found a small 12V motor that will fit this demo.
 Before we begin programming, we need to connect the motor to the Board.
-We are going to use M1 connector.: Since the motor requires a 12V power supply, we are going to use an external power supply.
+We are going to use the M1 connector.: Since the motor requires a 12V power supply, we are going to use an external power supply.
 It can be connected to the External power screw terminal.
 Be sure to remove the jumper as well.

 Recently I’ve got an Arduino motor shield.
 It is based on ladyada first mshield circuit.
 It uses two famous L293D quadruple half-H divers.
 It is a cheap and reliable shield to drive various motors.
-These can be two hobby servo motors, four bidirectional DC motors or 2 (unipolar or bipolar) stepper motors.
+These can be two hobby servo motors, four bidirectional DC motors, or 2 (unipolar or bipolar) stepper motors.
 The load current is limited to L293D chips.
-The specification says that each channel can provide constant 0.6A and peak 1.2A.
+The specification says that each channel can provide a constant 0.6A and peak 1.2A.
 There is also a thermal shutdown to prevent the circuit from damaging.
-Motors can be externally powered using voltage range from 4.5V to 36V.
-Each motor control channel is pulled down with a resistor to disable any motor at power up.
-In this post we are going to try servo motor control There are couple connectors on motor shield where you can connect two servo motors using standard 3 wire connector (GND, VCC and PWM).
+Motors can be externally powered using a voltage range from 4.5V to 36V.
+Each motor control channel is pulled down with a resistor to disable any motor at power-up.
+In this post, we are going to try servo motor control.
+There are a couple of connectors on the motor shield where you can connect two servo motors using a standard 3 wire connector (GND, VCC, and PWM).

 Most of the 8-bit microcontrollers lack integrated DAC (Digital to Analog Converter) functionality.
 This is handy when you need to generate analog signals out of digital information.
 Adding DAC to any existing microcontroller is a piece of cake.
-But before you start why not to look at various options available.
+But before you start, why not look at various options available.
 Embedded newbie provides a review of Arduino DAC solutions.
 Beginning with the R-2R ladder solution list goes through multiple ways of converting digital to analog.
-Depending on your needs and speed required there can be a PWM DAC converter that is nothing more than digital signal passed through low pass filter.
+Depending on your needs and the speed required, a PWM DAC converter is nothing more than a digital signal passed through a low pass filter.
 This is how motor control works.
-Its relatively slow, but serial that gives an advantage when small pin count microcontrollers are used.
-In the other hand is signal speed is an issue then parallel DAC – same R-2R ladder probably with an output buffer circuit.
+It’s relatively slow, but serial that gives an advantage when small pin count microcontrollers are used.
+On the other hand, if signal speed is an issue, then parallel DAC – same R-2R ladder probably with an output buffer circuit.
 And lastly, there is always an option to use specialized DAC chips that can be interfaced through one of the available interfaces like SPI.
-These save space and MCU pin and still provide high resolution and speed.
+These save space and MCU pins and still provide high resolution and speed.